-Did you know that the Internal Revenue Service considers forgiven debt a source of income, and have to pay taxes on that “income.”
-And if you’ve ever settled a debt for less or had debt forgiven entirely, you probably got a surprise in the mail come tax season: the dreaded Form 1099-C. Form 1099-C is the form you file to report debt-related income.
+Did you know that the Internal Revenue Service considers forgiven debt a source of income and that you might have to pay taxes on it?
+If you’ve ever settled a debt for less than you owned or had debt forgiven entirely, you probably got a surprise in the mail come tax season.
+The surprise is a Form 1099-C.

 What Is a 1099-C?

 A 1099-C reports Cancellation of Debt Income (CODI) to the IRS.
-According to the IRS, if a debt is canceled, forgiven or discharged, you must include the canceled amount in your gross income and pay taxes on that “income,” unless you qualify for an exclusion or exception.
+According to the IRS, if a debt is canceled, forgiven or discharged, you must include the canceled amount in your gross income and pay taxes on that income unless you qualify for an exclusion or exception.
 Creditors who forgive $600 or more of debt for you are required to file Form 1099-C with the IRS.
-Find some tips for negotiating with creditors.

-The first step is if you’ve received one, don’t ignore it.
-The IRS is looking to have that income included in the tax return, unless there is an exception or exclusion.”
+First, don’t ignore a 1099-C or canceled debt.
+The IRS is looking to have that income included in your tax return unless there’s an exception or exclusion.

-The second step is to figure out if you qualify for an exclusion or exception.
-If you don’t get it right—or ignore it altogether—you’ll pay more in taxes than you have to.
+Next, figure out if you qualify for an exclusion or exception.
 Figuring out how much you have to pay can be complicated.
-So if you’re accustomed to doing your own taxes, this is a situation where it can really pay to get expert advice from a tax professional.
+If you’re accustomed to doing your own taxes, this is a situation where it can really pay to get expert advice from a tax professional.
 A tax professional can help you determine whether you can reduce the amount of canceled debt you have to pay taxes on or skip paying taxes on it altogether as a result of one of the following exceptions or exclusions.

-Canceled debts that can be excluded from income and that you don’t have to pay taxes on, at least partially, are called “exclusions to cancellations of debt income” and include:
+Canceled debts that can be excluded from income and that you don’t have to pay taxes on, at least partially, are called “exclusions to cancellations of debt income.”
+They include: